MacTynow/marathon-smartstack/README.md

 For now it :

-  + Rewrites Nerve/Synapse configuration files based on marathon events.
+  + Rewrites Nerve/Synapse configuration files based on marathon events (works only with docker containers)